xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 File "id_rsa_pub.b64" was created by provisioning script "Ubuntu.sh", during Vagrant provisioning.

 ## Using Ansible Playbooks

 ### Ansible Pre-requisites

-At Ubuntu box let's configure Ansible prerequisites.
+On the Ubuntu box let's configure Ansible prerequisites.
-We need to configure 2 files.
+We need to configure 2 files:

-1. File "ansible_hosts".
-It contains the ip address of the XR instance.
+1. File "ansible_hosts":  It contains the ip address of the XR instance.
 We also specify a user to connect to the machine: "ansible_ssh_user=vagrant"

-2. File "ansible_env", we are setting up the environment for Ansible.
+2. File "ansible_env": Used to set up the environment for Ansible.

-We will not care about [YDK](https://github.com/CiscoDevNet/ydk-py-samples) for now, it's topic for another tutorial.
-Note, that files ansible_hosts and ansible_env preconfigured for our needs.
+We do not delve into [YDK](https://github.com/CiscoDevNet/ydk-py-samples) for now, it's a topic for another tutorial.
+Note, that files ansible_hosts and ansible_env are preconfigured for our needs.

 ```